School of Arts, Sciences, and Humanities at the University of São Paulo

-The School of Arts, Sciences, and Humanities at the University of São Paulo (Portuguese: Escola de Artes, Ciências e Humanidades da Universidade de São Paulo, EACH or EACH-USP) is a unit of the University of São Paulo involved with research, teaching, and extension of services in HASS, computer sciences biotechnology and related sciences.
+The School of Arts, Sciences, and Humanities at the University of São Paulo (Portuguese: Escola de Artes, Ciências e Humanidades da Universidade de São Paulo, EACH or EACH-USP) is a unit of the University of São Paulo located in the campus USP Leste, involved with research, teaching, and extension of services in HASS, computer sciences biotechnology and related sciences.

 The EACH campus, located at São Paulo, in the São Paulo State, has eleven undergraduate and ten graduate programs.
 In addition, EACH keeps exchange agreements with many other institutions of the world and welcomes exchange students of several nationalities.
 The EACH was founded in 2005.

 The EACH-USP plays an important role in social inclusion by expanding access to higher education for the poorest populations in the city of São Paulo, promoting the empowerment of these vulnerable communities.
 The importance of this unit as a result of political participation deconstructs the spatial logic by which the Brazilian urban periphery is understood as a space of absence of such establishments.